joneavila/superres/README.md

 # Superres

-Superres is a macOS application for upscaling images, utilizing Core ML to optimize performance on Mac hardware.
+Superres is a macOS application for upscaling images using Core ML to optimize performance on Mac hardware.

 ![Superres Screenshot](Docs/screenshot.png)